Wild whale shark in open ocean near Puerto Princesa, Palawan Philippines

 What food do you serve on the boat?

-Can I combine the whale shark tour with Port Barton?
+Can I visit Port Barton after the whale shark tour?

 How is this different from whale shark tours in Oslob, Cebu?